adres-validatie-nl/php-sdk/README.md

 ### Requirements

 PHP 7.4 and later.
-Also work with PHP 8.0.
+Also works with PHP 8.0.

 ### Composer